 C++ is inherently complicated for the novice

-C++ is in particular for beginners an inherently complicated language.
-When you teach people C++, you should provide a set of rules that work for them in at least 90% of all use-cases.
-I think about rules such as use auto, initialize with curly braces, prefer tasks over threads, or don’t touch memory.
-I more and more teach them and incorporate them in my trainings.
+C++ is, in particular for beginners, an inherently complicated language.
+When you teach people C++, you should provide a set of rules that work for them in at least 90% of all use cases.
+I think about rules such as using auto, initializing with curly braces, preferring tasks over threads, or don’t touch memory.
+I more and more teach them and incorporate into my training.
 Therefore, we need a canon of best practices in C++.
 They state how you should write code.

-I’m actively searching for these rues.
-Therefore, I gave a few presentations including 10 tips how to write modern C++.
-Currently, I write a ten-parts series for the German Linux Magazine about the tips.
-I used as a starting point the Zen of Python, by Tim Peters: This are 20 aphorisms how to write code in Python.
+I’m actively searching for these rules.
+Therefore, I gave a few presentations including 10 tips on how to write modern C++.
+Currently, I write a ten-part series for the German Linux Magazine about tips.
+I used as a starting point the Zen of Python by Tim Peters: These are 20 aphorisms of how to write code in Python.

 These are 20 rules for writing idiomatic code in Python.
-Twenty, really?
-Actually, this are only 19 rules.
+Twenty?
+These are only 19 rules.
 The last one is still missing.

-I don't like the idea that each trainer will develop its one set of rules.
-In the good case, the work is redundant.
-In the bad case, we teach different or maybe contradicting rules.
+I’m not too fond of the idea that each trainer will develop rules.
+In a good case, the work is redundant.
+In the wrong case, we teach different or maybe contradicting rules.

 C++ becomes more and more challenging for the professional programmer

-I’m not so concerned about the sheer amount of new features, we get with each new C++ standard.
+I’m not so concerned about the sheer amount of new features we get with each new C++ standard.
 I’m more concerned about the new concepts modern C++ supports.
-To be honest, this are the most challenging topics for the professional C++ programmer.
+These are the most challenging topics for the professional C++ programmer.
 You have to rethink and maybe change the way you solve problems.
 Think about event-driven programming with coroutines, lazy evaluation, infinite data structures, function composition, or range comprehensions with the ranges library.
-Think about contract-based programming, reflection, or more and more functional and mathematical concepts in modern C++.
+Consider contract-based programming, reflection, or more functional and mathematical concepts in modern C++.
 That is not all.
-Concepts will revolutionise templates.
+Concepts will revolutionize templates.

-I stated that this plethora of new concepts will, in particular, overwhelm the professional programmer.
-He is the one who is used to solve the problems with his classical tools.
-He will fall with high probability in the hammer-nail trap.
+I stated that this plethora of new concepts would, in particular, overwhelm the professional programmer.
+He is the one who is used to solving problems with his classical tools.
+He will fall with a high probability into the hammer-nail trap.

-At the end, I have a strong concern.
-In the embedded software development you have often to stick to MISRA C++.
-The current MISRA C++:2008 guidelines were published by the Motor Industry Software Reliability Association.
+In the end, I have a vital concern.
+In embedded software development, you often have to stick to MISRA C++.
+The Motor Industry Software Reliability Association published the current MISRA C++:2008 guidelines.
 They are based on the MISRA C guidelines from the year 1998.
-Originally designed for the automotive industry they became the de facto standard for the implementation of safety critical software in the aviation, military and medical sector.
+Initially designed for the automotive industry, they became the de facto standard for implementing safety-critical software in the aviation, military, and medical sector.
 As MISRA C, MISRA C++ describes guidelines for a safe subset of C++.
 If you don’t know MISRA C++, here are more details: Facts.

 I want to provide an example: MISRA C++ doesn’t allow operator overloading.
-That is not state of the art of writing C++.
-I teach in my seminars literal operators for implementing type safe arithmetic such as: auto constexpr dist = 4 * 5_m + 10_cm – 3_dm.
-To implement such type-safe arithmetic, you have to overload the arithmetic operators and the literal operators for the suffixes.
-Here are the details to userdefined literals.
+That is not a state of the art of writing C++.
+I teach in my seminars literal operators for implementing type-safe arithmetic such as auto constexpr dist = 4 * 5_m + 10_cm – 3_dm.
+To implement such type-safe arithmetic, you must overload the arithmetic and literal operators for the suffixes.
+Here are the details of user-defined literals.

-My hope is that the C++ Core Guidelines that I introduced in the post “What is Modern C++“ become the guidelines for Modern C++.
-That means in particular that the C++ Core Guidelines will replace in the long run MISRA C++ as the obligatory standard for C++ in safety critical systems.
+I hope that the C++ Core Guidelines I introduced in the post “What is Modern C++“ become the guidelines for Modern C++.
+That means, in particular, that the C++ Core Guidelines will replace in the long run MISRA C++ as the obligatory standard for C++ in safety-critical systems.

 Of course, that was an extremely subjective post.
 What are your thoughts?
 I’m curious about your comments.